Scientists trek to Everest to unlock mysteries of the brain

 With a sample size of 27 monks from Namche and Tengboche monasteries, Krigolson says "we now have a clearer picture of what's happening during meditation."

-In line with previous work, preliminary findings show increases in during meditation.
+In line with previous work, preliminary findings show increases in brain activity during meditation.
 Specifically, they're seeing increased alpha activity (associated with relaxation), beta activity (associated with focus) and gamma activity (associated with increased synchronicity in the brain) during meditation as opposed to rest.

 Further, they found that neural responses to visual stimuli were enhanced after focused attention meditation—a new finding.

-"What these preliminary findings tell us, is that there is a potential that intentional brain training techniques such as can have long-lasting effects on brain function," says Binsted.
+"What these preliminary findings tell us, is that there is a potential that intentional brain training techniques such as meditation can have long-lasting effects on brain function," says Binsted.
 "Moving forward, it will be interesting to see how this and future research can be used in everything from strategies for teachers to the development of mindfulness apps on smartphones."

 Concurrent with the monk study, Krigolson and Binsted travelled to Everest Base Camp as part of a larger international group of researchers studying the effects of altitude on bodily functions.